andersbandt/Financial-Analyzer/README.md

 On my computer I have a folder where I store all the statements for each account.
 Each month I go to the accounts and download a file representing all the account information for each month.
-Typically this is .csv format.
+Typically, this is .csv format.
 The file structure for the data looks like:

-For example - all under "C:\Users\ander\Documents\Financials"
+For example - all under "C:\Users\ander\Documents\Financials\"

-- 2020
-  - Monthly Statements
+- Monthly Statement\2020\
-    - 01-January
+    - 01-January\
-    - 02-February
+    - 02-February\
     - ...
     - 12-December
-- 2021
-  - Monthly Statements
+- Monthly Statements\2021\
-    - 01-January
+    - 01-January\
     - ...
-    - 12-December
+    - 12-December\

 And so on for as many years as you want to create.